New York/New Jersey Miscellany

 Later, the developers attempted to use a large cog wheel.
 Unequal

 stretching of the two cables must have caused problems.
-I am not clear
+The system had

 Read a Brooklyn Eagle article about the early tests: